MetaMask/metamask-docs/docs/guide/snaps-exports.md

 ## `onTransaction`

-If the snap whats to provide transactions insights before they are accepted for signing by the uses, the snap must export a function called `onTransaction`.
-Whenever a transaction is submited to the extension this function will be called.
-The raw transaction payload, before it is signed, will be passed to this method.
+If the snap wants to provide transaction insights before a user signs a transaction, the snap must export a function called `onTransaction`.
+Whenever there is a contract interaction and a transaction is submitted via the extension, this function will be called.
+The raw unsigned transaction payload will be passed to the `onTransaction` handler function.

 ::: tip Requesting the transaction insight permission In order for the extension to call the `onTransaction` method of the snap, the `endowment:transaction-insight` permission must be requested. see [Permissions](./snaps-permissions.html#endowment-transaction-insight)